Academic Program Policies

 i) Pass.
 I recommend the student pass the oral examination.

-ⅱ) Pass, minor revisions required.
-I recommend the student pass the oral examination.
+ii) Pass, minor revisions required (mandatory).
+I recommend that the student pass the examination.
 The thesis may be accepted pending minor revisions.
 No re-examination is required.
-The Examiner’s recommendation should itemize the deficiencies of the thesis that need to be addressed in the revisions.
+The Examiners’ recommendations itemize the deficiencies of the thesis that need to be addressed in the revisions.

 The Chair, after receiving the examiners’ recommendations, will prepare their own recommendation of result, stating their recommendation chosen from the options listed above and including relevant points of discussion that contributed to the decision.